ocakhasan/ocakhasan.github.io/use-sqs-locally-with-golang/index.md

 Before going any further all of the code can be found in the [local-go-sqs-setup](https://gist.github.com/ocakhasan/053c35a9f0e9a231bb7846b4d9cfa6db).

 Welcome to our blog post on using local Amazon Simple Queue Service (SQS) with Golang!
-As developers, we understand the importance of reliable and efficient message queuing systems for building scalable and decoupled applications.
-Amazon SQS, a fully managed message queuing service, is a popular choice among cloud-based solutions.
-However, during the development and testing phase, relying on the cloud-based SQS might not always be the best option due to network latency and potential costs.

-In this comprehensive guide, we will dive into the world of local SQS and explore how to harness its power within your Golang applications.
-By setting up and running SQS on your local environment, you can achieve a seamless development and testing experience, all while reducing the dependency on the cloud infrastructure.
+In this guide, we'll explore how to harness the power of local SQS within your Golang applications.

+By setting up and running SQS on your local environment, you can achieve seamless development and testing, reducing cloud dependencies and potential costs.

-We will walk you through the step-by-step process of configuring your local SQS instance, integrating it with your Golang application, and simulating real-world scenarios.
-Whether you're building a microservices architecture or need a reliable message queue for inter-process communication, local SQS can be a game-changer in your development workflow.
+Let's dive in and discover how to supercharge your Golang projects with this efficient, on-premises queuing solution!

 ## Technologies we use